madhavmalhotra-3089/memorize/Readme.md

-# WIP

-WIP repository for creating a memory CLI tool!
-Can be used if people wanna try playing around.

 # Overview

-The goal of this tool is to provide two simple command line commands
+The goal of this tool is to provide simple command line tool for saving information and retrieving information.

 ## set